-With schools closed and students engaging in remote learning, I have been reading my novel, ALIENATED: GROUNDED AT GROOM LAKE, on YouTube, chapter-by-chapter.
-It’s a fun, funny middle-grade story, perfect for fans of Harry Potter and Percy Jackson.
-All of the chapters are now archived below.
-If you want to read along with me, the […]
+When schools closed in March, and students suddenly engaging in remote learning, I decided to read my novel, ALIENATED: GROUNDED AT GROOM LAKE, on YouTube, chapter-by-chapter.
+A type of “virtual class reader.”
+It’s a fun, funny middle-grade story, perfect for fans of Harry Potter, Percy Jackson.
+Star Wars, and Men In Black.
+All of the […]

 Tag Archives | kidslit